neelriyer/neelriyer.github.io/about.md

 ### More Information

 Data Scientist at Swiss Reinsurance.
-Graduted in 2020 with a Bachelors in Data Science from UNSW.
+Graduted in 2020 with a Bachelors in Data Science from the University of New South Wales, Sydney.
 Contact me on [linkedin](https://www.linkedin.com/in/neel-iyer/)

 ### Contact me